 When using extended thinking with tool use, be aware of the following limitations:

 You cannot toggle thinking in the middle of an assistant turn, including during tool use loops.
-The entire assistant turn must operate in a single thinking mode:
+The entire assistant turn should operate in a single thinking mode:

 From the model's perspective, tool use loops are part of the assistant turn.
 An assistant turn doesn't complete until Claude finishes its full response, which may include multiple tool calls and results.